 - "U.S. EPA National Functional Guidelines for Organic Data Review", and the "U.S. EPA National Functional Guidelines for Inorganic Data Review". - The specific data qualifiers used will be applied to the reported results as presented and defined in the EPA National Functional Guidelines.
 Validation will be performed by qualified personnel at the direction of the Haley & Aldrich QAO.
+Tier 1 data validation (the equivalent of USEPA's Stage 2A validation) will be performed to evaluate data quality.

-• The completeness of each data package will be evaluated by the Data Validator.
-Completeness checks will be administered on all data to determine that the deliverables are consistent with the NYSDEC Analytical Services Protocol (ASP) Category A and Category B data package requirements.
+The completeness of each data package will be evaluated by the Data Validator.
+Completeness checks will be administered on all data to determine that the deliverables are consistent with the NYSDEC ASP Category A and Category B data package requirements.
 The validator will determine whether the required items are present and request copies of missing deliverables (if necessary) from the laboratory.